Solid-state Wave Energy

 Grobart, Sam.
 “This Device Could Provide a Third of America’s Power.”
 Bloomberg.
 April 12, 2016.

 Mofur, Linus, Jarett Goldsmith, and Fliss Jones.
 Ocean Energy Technology Readiness, Patents, Deployment Status, and Outlook.
 Abu Dhabi: International Renewable Energy Agency, 2014.

 Oscilla Power. http://oscillapower.com.

 “Waving Good Buy?”
 The Economist.
 November 7, 2015.

-Correction: The kinetic energy of oceans, which surge with roughly 80,000 terawatt hours of power, is extraordinary.
-It is a staggering amount of energy—enough to power human needs four times over.
+The kinetic force of oceans, which surge with roughly 80,000 terawatt hours of energy annually, is extraordinary.
+It is a staggering amount of energy—enough to power human needs at least 100 times over.